Understanding Thai Language-Communication in Thailand

 • Low - Spoken in a continuous or slightly falling lower pitch, beginning at a pitch lower than your typical vocal range.

-• Mid - Vocalized in a consistent pitch in your normal vocal range.
+• Mid-vocalized in a consistent pitch in your normal vocal range.
 Do not alter the pitch as the syllable is enunciated.

 • High - Vocalized at the top of your normal vocal range, delivering a somewhat stressed sound.